Joy to the World (Faith Hill album): Background

-A couple tracks from Joy to the World have been available as free downloads as part of special promotions.
+A couple of tracks from Joy to the World have been available as free downloads as part of special promotions.
 In late November, for a limited period of time, "Joy to the World" (single) was available for free digital download as part of a "holiday mixtape" created by Oprah Winfrey.
 For a week beginning on December 9, 2008, the song "O Holy Night was available for free digital download from iTunes as their "Holiday Single of the Week".